|Tim Roufs||extended search|

 You don't have to turn over the three moccasins.
 Sometimes, if you're sharp at it, if you're experienced, you can score full double points on one moccasin.
 By finding the moccasin with the marked ball and by hitting it direct, you get double points.
 That would be sixteen points, but very seldom there's a man that'll do that.
 Boy, oh boy, that is a big count.
 In Indian we call that double counting nii-zjI-ga-báy-náwo.
 The shortest way is, níi-zjo-g^báyn-wáa.
 They're saying, "I can beat you.
 I can beat you.
 I'm double."
 That's why they go to one another like that.

 If you know, or if you think you know, where that ball is, you say that direct to the man who hid the ball.
 If you know you're going to hit the marked ball, you point two fingers at the man who hid the balls under the moccasins.
 That means you know where it is, and that you're going to hit for a double header.
 For instance, if you know that ball is under the first moccasin, you give the ball hider the double sign, then take and hit that first moccasin hard.
 Then you tip that moccasin over, and if the marked ball is under it you get full double points.
-You go right over there; that's where it is.
+You go right over there to it; that's where it is.

 If you hit straight you count double on "hit straight."
 If you hit the right moccasin, your full count is there, usually sixteen points.
 But if you hit it in the wrong place, if you look for the ball in the wrong place, your count reduces because its a wrong moccasin.
-You're legal yet, you can continue hitting, but your count reduces.
+You're legal yet -- you can continue hitting -- but your count reduces.

 We usually keep track of the count with little sticks.
 We use the small sticks when we get points.
 We also have game pegs to keep track of the games.
 Usually we use both counting sticks and game pegs.
 On a big game we'd always use both, depending on who's playing against us.
 It's up to us what we want to do, count or peg.
 The way we count depends on who's playing against us and for what.